shopnilsazal/rafiqul.dev/src/content/posts/python-http-journey-part-1/index.md

 ### The Socket File Descriptor

-In Unix-like systems, the philosophy is "everything is a file"—including network sockets.
-When your application creates a socket, the kernel returns a **file descriptor**: a small non-negative integer that serves as an index into the process's file descriptor table.
+In Unix-like systems, the philosophy is ["everything is a file"](https://en.wikipedia.org/wiki/Everything_is_a_file), including [network sockets](https://en.wikipedia.org/wiki/Network_socket).
+When your application creates a socket, the kernel returns a [**file descriptor**](https://en.wikipedia.org/wiki/File_descriptor): a small non-negative integer that serves as an index into the process's file descriptor table.

 ```python
 import socket